An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays

 \subsection{Compilation time}

 The compilation time encompasses the whole compilation process required to map an application, including the front, middle, and back end for IR transformation, operation mapping, and register allocation for assembly generation.
 Figure~\ref{fig:compile_time} illustrates the total compilation time targeting 3×3 and 4×4 CGRAs.
-In the plain compilation flow, operation mapping is performed directly on the IR generated by the MLIR front end.
-In contrast, the optimized flow processes the IR through CFG simplification (Section~\ref{sec:control optim}) and adaptation with modulo scheduling (Section~\ref{sec:optimization}).
-CDFG mapping is decomposed in our methodology into the mapping of its constituent basic blocks.
-Therefore, the total mapping time is primarily influenced by two factors: the number of operations within individual basic blocks and the total number of basic blocks.
+In the plain compilation flow, the operation mapping is performed directly on the IR generated by the MLIR front end.
+In contrast, the optimized flow processes the IR through CFG simplification (Section~\ref{sec:control optim}), {then applies MS to map control-free loops, followed by CDFG mapping, which takes the MS result as input and performs final placement and routing (Section~\ref{sec:optimization}).} {Comparing 3×3 and 4×4 CGRAs, a larger array does not necessarily lead to longer compilation time.
+While a 4×4 CGRA enlarges the scheduling and routing search space, thereby increasing mapping complexity, it can also provide additional spatial resources that help resolve resource conflicts more efficiently, as observed in benchmarks such as \texttt{bicg}.} CDFG mapping is decomposed into the mapping of its basic constituent blocks in our methodology.
+Therefore, the total mapping time is mainly influenced by two factors: the number of operations within individual basic blocks and the total number of basic blocks.
 Mapping complexity increases exponentially with the number of operations in a basic block, making blocks with large DFG sizes the primary contributors to overall mapping time.
-Additionally, the presence of multiple basic blocks with high mapping complexity further extends compilation time.
-For instance, the \texttt{gsm} benchmark contains six basic blocks, each with fewer than five operations, resulting in relatively fast compilation.
-In contrast, \texttt{sha} comprises eight basic blocks, each containing over 25 operations, which significantly increases mapping time.
+Additionally, the presence of multiple basic blocks with high mapping complexity further extends the compilation time.
+For example, the \texttt{gsm} benchmark contains six basic blocks, each with fewer than five operations, resulting in a relatively fast compilation.
+In contrast, \texttt{sha} comprises eight basic blocks, each containing more than 25 operations, significantly increasing the mapping time.